PietroZanotta/Quantum-Execution/README.md

  - Clang: Ubuntu clang version 14.0.0-1ubuntu1.1; Target: x86_64-pc-linux-gnu; Thread model: posix
  - gcc: (Ubuntu 11.4.0-1ubuntu1~22.04) 11.4.0

-The Python modules and their version used in this poject can be found at [LINK].
+This project requires Python and several external libraries.
+You can find the exact versions of all required Python modules in the `requirements.txt`.
+The contents of this file can be viewed online here: [requirements.txt](https://github.com/PietroZanotta/Quantum-Execution/blob/main/requirements.txt).

 ## Acknowledgements